ElenaJolkver/HVV/README.md

 Selecting the parameters and pressing "Go" directs the user to a result page, showing the mean, median, and standard deviation for 7 core airpollution parameters.

+## API Framework

+To implement the REST API for accessing an example database and demonstrating basic functionalities, the Python framework FastAPI has been selected. is a state-of-the-art choice for developing fast, lightweight web applications.

+FastAPI is designed for high performance, leveraging Python's asynchronous capabilities to efficiently handle concurrent requests.
+This makes it ideal for building APIs that need to scale.
+Its performance rivals that of Node.js and Go, thanks to its use of Starlette and Pydantic.
+FastAPI is one of the fastest Python frameworks available, allowing for the creation of production-ready code and automatic interactive documentation.
+Additionally, it is based on and fully compatible with open standards for APIs, such as OpenAPI (formerly Swagger) and JSON Schema.

 ## Project Setup

 The project is packaged within a docker container.
 The project structure is: